Shades of Blue (TV series)

-Shades of Blue is an American drama television series created by Adi Hasak and loosely based on the novel Shades of Blue: 30 Years of (Un)ethical Policing by Michael Rudolph.
-The series premiered on January 7, 2016 on NBC.
-Set in New York City, the series stars Jennifer Lopez as Harlee Santos, a single-mother NYPD Detective who is forced to work for the FBI's Anti-Corruption Task Force, while dealing with her own financial and family problems.
+Shades of Blue is an American crime drama television series created by Adi Hasak for NBC.
+The series premiered on January 7, 2016.
+It is set in New York City and stars Jennifer Lopez as Harlee Santos, a single-mother NYPD Detective who is forced to work for the FBI's Anti-Corruption Task Force, while dealing with her own financial and family problems.

+The series is loosely based on the novel Shades of Blue: 30 Years of (Un)ethical Policing by Michael Rudolph.

 In March 2017, the series was renewed for a third season.
 NBC later announced in April 2018 that this would be the final season, and that it would consist of 10 episodes.
 The third and final season premiered on June 17, 2018, and the series finale aired on August 19, 2018.